atoid/Dash/README.md

 ## Honda ECU tables 11 and D1

-Dash EcuData class currently parses tables 0x11 and 0xD1 which contain useful information and those tables are also somewhat decoded 'in internet'.
-Table 11 data at offset 20 could be AFR, this was not previously decoded?
+Dash EcuData class currently parses tables 0x11 and 0xD1 which contain useful information and those tables are also somewhat decoded 'in the internet'.

 ### Table 11

 Full message from idling CB500F bike.
 Offset in decimal, data in hex.
+Values at offsets 21, 22, 23 seem to change a lot in the start of ride.
+After a while they reach stable values like hex 45, 12, 71.
+Maybe some value shows AFR, fuel level, fuel consumption...?
+Need to collect more logs to figure them out.

 | Offset | Data | Description |
 | -- | -- | --- |